arduino/docs-content/content/learn/01.starting-guide/03.the-arduino-web-editor/arduino-web-editor.md

 **2.** The **second column** views the content of the chosen option.

 **3.** The **third column**, the code area, is the one you will use the most.
-Here, you can write code, verify it and upload it to your boards, save your sketches on the cloud, and share them with anyone you want.
+Here, you can write code, verify it and upload it to your boards, save your sketches on the Cloud, and share them with anyone you want.

 Now that you are all set up, **let’s try to make your board blink!**